Moondiak/TP_AUBERT/README.md

-AUBERT Jean-Marc B3 - ingésup
+AUBERT Jean-Marc B3 - INGESUP

 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.